Elitsuv/PyPrac/README.md

 # PyPrac
-an open-soource platform for student to practice school level problems of python for free!
+an open-source platform for student to practice school level problems of python for free!